-Most likely you have mixed feelings about 2020.
+Most likely you have mixed feelings about the fragile state of the world.
 It’s been a year where we needed our Sense of Self more than ever.
-It’s been a year of easily losing ourselves in the noise of media coverage, frequent fake news, frightened friends and family, and uncertainty about the severity of COVID-19 and its consequences.
+It’s been a year of easily losing ourselves in the noise of media coverage, frequent fake news, frightened friends and family, and uncertainty about the severity of COVID-19 and its long-term consequences.

 What’s helped me more than ever this year is the confidence I have in myself to make the right choices with the right motivation.

 Over the years, I taught this unshakable confidence to myself and built it up from a concept of a Restored Sense of Self that I developed while struggling with chronic insomnia.
 And I believe you can strengthen and clarify the way you sense your Self, which leads to increased self-confidence, self-worth, self-compassion, and overall well-being.

 Having a healthy Sense of Self can be a lifesaver.
 It always helps you to fall back on YOUR own self, on your own person!

 A healthy Sense of Self makes you independent from the outside world.
 We’re so used to making ourselves dependent on our achievements, on what happens around us, and on what other people think of us. . .
 But this struggle doesn’t bring a fulfilled and joyful life.

 And this may sound a bit crazy, scary, or unrealistic . . . but you may recognize the independent/free feeling as an indicator that something is wrong with you.
 That you are different from others or that everything in your life always goes differently than you would like.